atar13/nixcon24-home-server/README.md

 # Slides

+The source code of the slides is in `slides.md`.
+This compiles to the `slides.html` using `marp`.
+The HTML has speaker notes, or you can use `./utils/create_script.sh` to generate a `script.html` that you can print out.

 ## nix-shell

 If you have Nix installed, enter our Nix shell with the `marp-cli` package installed by running `nix-shell`.